Exclusive Bulgaria Round Tour | Private 10-Day Cultural Journey

 Day 8: Departure to

 Plovdiv.
-On the way we will visit some of the tombs in the
+En route we will visit some of the tombs in the

 Valley of Thracian Kings including the famous

-Pleasant afternoon walk along the labyrinth of cobbled streets shaded by charming overhanging buildings in
+Day 9: Pleasant walk along the labyrinth of cobbled streets shaded by charming overhanging buildings in

 Rila Monastery (regarded as one of Bulgaria's most important cultural, historical and architectural monuments).
 Departure to Sofia.